victorkwan2020/paranuara/README.md

 ## Installation

 To keep things simple, the building of containers are part of the docker-compose config.
 So everytime you bring the services up, it will attempt to build the image on-spot.
 This shouldn't add too much to the startup time except for the first run where the base images gets pull down from dockerhub.
-As the last step of the build process, the automated test included will be run and the buildwill fail if any tests fails.
+As the last step of the build process, the automated test included will be ran and the build will fail if any tests fails.

 ### To run the API services (and building it)